NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/XNAT_web/index.md

 ![image](https://user-images.githubusercontent.com/40626584/200375125-744e7633-ecd2-41eb-b602-e5a25528e872.png)

+_Quick guide for beginners how to get started with your project in XNAT_

-This Xnat web interface, is an online instance of XNAT running on our servers.Get your web XNAT web credentials by contacting the lab members and login the web portal [here](https://xnat.tumnic.mgruber.eu/).
+This Xnat web interface, is an online instance of XNAT running on our servers.
+Get your web XNAT web credentials by contacting the lab members and login the web portal [here](https://xnat.tumnic.mgruber.eu/).
 This web version allows you to upload your dataset and run your analysis.

 This section highlights briefs on:
 - **Login XNAT** : How to login xnat web.